Keerthanana212223060122/Design-a-Calculator-using-Cadence-Tools/README.md

-# Design-a-Calculator-using-Cadence-Tools
+#Design & Implementation of Bandgap Reference Voltage Circuit Using Cadence EDA Tools
-Ex No: 07     Design & Implementation of Calculator Using Cadence EDA Tools
+Design & Implementation of Bandgap Reference Voltage Circuit Using Cadence EDA Tools

-Aim:
-To design and implement a basic calculator circuit using Cadence EDA tools that performs arithmetic operations such as addition, subtraction, multiplication, and division, and to analyze its functionality.
+Aim: To design and implement a Bandgap Reference Voltage Circuit using Cadence EDA tools and to verify its behavior across temperature and voltage variations.
 Tools Required:
-•	Personal Computer
-•	Cadence Virtuoso Software

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

-1. Right Click and open the terminal window
-2. Type the following commands as follows and press enter.
-•	csh
-•	source /cadence/install/cshrc
-•	virtuoso
-Procedure for Schematic simulation using Cadence

-1. Now two windows must open i) virtuoso/command interpreter window ii)”Whats New…”
-2. Close the 2nd window
-3. Use 1st window i.e virtuoso window (CIW) for further processing.
-i.
-Create a New Library
-ii.
-Create Schematic Cell view. iii.
-Create the Symbol for schematic Cell view. iv.
-Create the test Cell view.
-v.
-Analog simulation by spectre

-i)	Procedure for Creating New Library.
-•	File –New – Library
-•	Name: Give name for ur library Ex: VLSILAB_EXP_1
-•	Enable Attach to an existing technology library, Click OK
-•	Attach the library to the technology library gpdk045.Click OK ii)	Create Schematic Cell view.
-•	Go to 1st window i.e virtuoso (CIW)
-•	File-New-Cell view
-•	Setup the new file form
-	Library: Select the one you created.
-	Cell: Give the experiment name Ex: Inverter ViewSchematic 	Type: Schematic press OK
-•	Add the required components from the libraries and make the connections.
-	Go to instance fixed menu or use shortcut key “I” from keypad to go instances 	Click on browse.
-This opens the library browser
-	Now select the appropriate library for components like 	Gpdk45 ------------------------nmos1v, pmos1v
-	Create Input and Output pins
-	Make the connections by using fixed narrow wire key 	Click Check and Save button

-iii)	Creating the Symbol for schematic Cell view

-•	In the schematic window, execute
-	Create – Cell view – From Cell view
-	The cell view from cell view window appears
-	Check Lib Name, Cell Name, From View name must be schematic Press ok
-•	Now Symbol generation form appears.
-Click Ok If No changes required
-•	A new window with with default symbol is created.
-•	Edit the symbol if you want to give actual symbol shape else continue.
-•	Execute Create-Cell view-from cell view
-•	Library Name and Cell Name must be same which you have used for schematic.
-Press OK
-•	Check for the position of pin side.Prss OK
-•	Edit for the shape by Create-Shape-Choose required options to edit.

-iv)	Creating the new test cell view

-•	Go to CIW window, Execute File-New-Cell view
-	Setup the new file form
-	Library: Select the one you created.
-	Cell: Cell name must be different from the name used in schematic cell view.
-Ex: Inverter_test 	View: Schematic
-	Type: Schematic press OK
-•	Follow the step 3(ii) d to make the required connections

-Analog simulation by SPECTRE.
-•	In test cell view window
-•	Launch – ADE L(Analog Design Environment)
-	Execute Setup—Simulation/directory/Host A new window opens 	Set the simulation window to spectre and click ok
-	Execute Analysis – Choose.
-A window opens.
-	Select the type and set the specifications and press OK 	Execute Output s—to be plotted – Select on Schematic 	Then Select the INPUT WIRE(Vin ) and OUTPUT WIRE(Vout) from your test Schematic using mouse
-•	Execute Simulation -- Net list and Run

-For Transient Analysis Settings and Output
+Personal Computer
+Cadence Virtuoso Software
+1. Initial Setup:
+Now, two windows should open:
+1.Virtuoso/Command Interpreter Window (CIW)
+2.“What’s New…” window (close this window).
+Use the Virtuoso CIW window for all further processing.
+2. Create a New Library:
+Go to File → New → Library.
+Name your library (e.g., Bandgap_Reference_Voltage).
+Enable Attach to an existing technology library, and click OK.
+Attach the library to the technology library (e.g., gpdk045) and click OK.
+3. Create Schematic Cell View:
+In the Virtuoso CIW window, go to File → New → Cellview.
+Set up the new file form:
+oLibrary: Select the one you created (e.g., Bandgap_Reference_Voltage).
+oCell: Name the cell (e.g., Bandgap_Reference).
+oView: Select Schematic.
+oPress OK.
+Add the required components (transistors, resistors, current mirrors) from the libraries.
+To add components:
+oGo to Instance Fixed menu or press I on the keyboard to bring up the instance browser. oSelect the appropriate library (e.g., gpdk045 for MOSFETs or other components like resistors).
+Make the necessary connections using the Fixed Narrow Wire tool.
+Create Input and Output pins (e.g., Vin, Vref for the reference voltage).
+After connecting all components, click Check and Save.
+4. Creating the Symbol for the Schematic Cell View:
+In the schematic window, execute Create → Cell view → From Cell view.
+The From Cellview window appears.
+Ensure the Lib Name, Cell Name, and From View are correct.
+Press OK.
+The Symbol Generation Form appears.
+Click OK if no changes are required A default symbol for your Bandgap Reference circuit will be created.
+You can edit the symbol shape if desired by using Create → Shape → Choose.
+Execute Create → Cellview → From Cellview to generate the symbol and ensure it matches the schematic.
+Press OK.
+Check the position of the pins, and then press OK to finalize.
+5. Create the New Test Cell View:
+In the CIW window, execute File → New → Cellview.
+Set up the new test cell:
+oLibrary: Select the library you created (e.g., Bandgap_Reference_Voltage).
+oCell: Name the test cell (e.g., Bandgap_Reference_Test).
+oView: Select Schematic.
+oPress OK
+In the test schematic, connect the necessary input and output pins and components, including the test bench for the reference voltage.
+Ensure the circuit is connected properly for simulation.
+6. Analog Simulation Using Spectre:
+In the Test Cell View window, go to Launch → ADEL (Analog Design Environment).
+Execute Setup → Simulation/Directory/Host to set the simulation directory and host.
+In the Simulation Setup window, choose Spectre as the simulator and click OK.
+Execute Analysis → Choose and select the type of analysis (e.g., DC, Transient, or AC). oSet the specifications for the analysis and press OK.
+Execute Outputs → To be Plotted to choose which signals to observe. oSelect the input wire (e.g., Vin) and output wire (e.g., Vref) for the reference voltage.
+Execute Simulation → Netlist and Run to generate the simulation netlist and start the simulation.
+7. Transient Analysis Settings (if applicable):
+If performing Transient Analysis, configure the stop time and time step for the simulation.
+Observe the stability of the reference voltage (Vref) across time, ensuring minimal fluctuation under varying condition

 Results:
-The design and implementation of a basic calculator using Cadence EDA tools were successfully completed.
-The calculator was able to perform addition, subtraction, multiplication, and division operations accurately.
+The design and implementation of the Bandgap Reference Voltage circuit using Cadence EDA tools were successfully completed.
+The simulation results verified that the circuit provided a stable reference voltage (Vref), confirming the correct operation of the Bandgap reference circuit across different temperature and supply voltage variations.
+The reference voltage output remained stable and close to the expected value (typically 1.2V).